 Hormonal factors affect vaginal acidity and glycogen levels which normally promote the growth of beneficial Lactobacilli.
-As a result, Bacterial Vaginosis often arises spontaneously before and during menstruation, then resolves mid-cycle, although recurrences are common
+As a result, vaginal odor often arises spontaneously before and during menstruation, then resolves mid-cycle, although recurrences are common

-Any woman can get Bacterial Vaginosis.
+Any woman can get vaginal odor.
 However, some activities or behaviors can upset the normal balance of bacteria in the vagina and put women at increased risk including:

 - Having a new sex partner or multiple sex partners